mark-mcdermott/ruxtmin/README.md

-# Rails 7 Nuxt 2 Admin Boilerplate (With Active Storage Avatars)
+# Ruxtmin - Rails 7 Nuxt 2 Admin Boilerplate (With Active Storage Avatars)

 This uses Nuxt 2 as a frontend and Rails 7 as a backend API and uses very simple implementation of Rail's Active Storage for local file upload and image display.